ZhuLab-Fudan/DeepMHCIIpro/README.md

 * `Allele_EL_Scores`: Each allele score for presentation

 ### Source code installation (For experiment validations)
-All the independent test data and trained model weights are available.The python version can be changed in the file of environment.yaml.
+All independent test datasets and trained model weights across multiple versions are publicly available, allowing users to fully reproduce our experimental results.
+The Python version can be manually modified in the environment.yaml file if needed.
 ```bash
 git clone https://github.com/lijxgit/DeepMHCIIpro.git && cd DeepMHCIIpro
 conda env create -f environment.yaml